Odžovci

 Odžovci (Оџовци, Hoxhaj; Ocovtsa) is a village in the municipality of Centar Župa, North Macedonia.
 Odžovci was once a former neighbourhood of the village of Balanci and in 1965 elevated to the status of an independent village.
 The population density of the village is 6.4 km2.

 Name

 The toponym Odžovci is a patronymic formation derived from the term odža (meaning teacher, via Turkish from Persian) and the suffix ovci.

 Demographics

+According to Ottoman tahrir defters from the 1520s, 16 villages (all present-day Centar Župa villages) associated with Kala-i Kodžadžik had no Muslim population.
+However, the Muslim population increased in subsequent years.
+This was likely part of the Islamization of Macedonia under Turkish rule.

 As of the 2021 census, Odžovci had 94 residents with the following ethnic composition: